 Normal Operating Hours: 10AM to 5 PM (no admission after 4PM / gates close at 4 PM).
 Open every day except Thanksgiving and Christmas.
 The South Hammock Trail and Main Grounds are open seven days a week from 10 AM to 5 PM for self-guided touring.Museums may be closed during special events or at other times without notice.
 Blackout dates may apply.

-Conveniently located in Miami-Dade County, the Deering Estate is just east of Old Cutler Road and SW 168 Street, accessible via the Florida Turnpike, US-1, and Old Cutler Road.
+Conveniently located in Miami-Dade County, the Deering Estate is just east of Old Cutler Road and SW 168 Street in Palmetto Bay, accessible via the Florida Turnpike, US-1, and Old Cutler Road.